rapidsai/cudf/cpp/docs/DOCUMENTATION.md

 A description comment should be included for only once for each unique namespace declaration.
 Otherwise, if more than one description is found, doxygen will aggregate the descriptions in an arbitrary order in the output pages.

+If you are introducing a new namespace, provide a short description block for only one declaration and not for every occurrence.

 ## Groups/Modules

 Grouping declarations into modules helps users to find APIs in the doxygen pages.